szenadam/fetch-me-a-dog/README.md

 - Redesign styles to be more user friendly (figma designs v2)
 - Store theme in local storage
 - Fix root div background color so the whole view are has it when content is smaller than the screen view height.
+- Add images to favorites and store them in local storage.
+Add favorites view.
+Should add react routing with this.
+- Improve Accessibility.
+- Store build commit hash somewhere on the page.

 ## Requirements